Q42/GrantForTheWeb.MicrioConcepts/proof-of-concept/chrome-extension/readme.md

-# Enhanced Web Monetization Mocker
+# Enhanced Web Monetization Mocker (TO BE REWRITTEN)

 This chrome extension mocks extra features into the Web Monetization API.
 It should be used with "proof of concept" prototype found [here]().
 For the Proof of Concept we need functionality that currently is not present in browsers or through the Web Monetization API.